-Although the EMEP4UK-WRF model-measurement statistics reported in Tables 2 and 3 are for the most part in line with or better than anticipated model performance criteria, there were also instances of trends in statistics with site type, month-of-year and day-of-week.
+Although the EMEP4UK-WRF model-measurement statistics reported in Tables 2 and 3 are for the most part in line with or better than anticipated model performance criteria, there were also instances of trends in statistics with site type, month-of-year, and day-of-week.
 (In general there were no obvious inter-annual trends across the decade of comparisons.)
-Bias was least overall for rural sites (e.g. median normalised mean bias values for O_3 and NO_2 of 0.08 and 0.11, respectively), reflecting the smaller likelihood for sub-grid variations in sources, dispersion and deposition to perturb concentrations at the monitor location away from the model grid average.
-There was a tendency for positive model bias for O_3 at UB sites (median NMB = 0.26) and for negative model bias in NO_2 (-0.29) and $PM{2.5}$ (-0.26) at these sites.
-The negative biases may reflect both underestimation of primary emissions of NO_x and PM and a tendency for air at urban background monitor locations to be more influenced by the primary emissions in the vicinity than simulated by the model which effectively averages all emissions evenly across the $5 \text{ km} \times 5 \text{ km}$ grid in which the monitor is located.
-Unless the urban area is very large - greater than a few km in linear dimension - then the air even at a background site in the centre of that urban area is likely to be more influenced by local primary emissions than peripheral (suburban) parts of the urban area included in the model grid average.
-A further contributor to model negative bias for PM are known omissions in the model of some PM components, including particle-bound water and some sources of dust resuspension, as noted in Section 2.1.
+Bias was least overall for rural sites (e.g. median normalized mean bias values for O3 and NO2 of 0.08 and 0.11, respectively), reflecting the smaller likelihood of sub-grid variations in sources, dispersion, and deposition perturbing concentrations at the monitor location away from the model grid average.
+There was a tendency for positive model bias for O3 at UB sites (median NMB = 0.26) and for negative model bias in NO2 (-0.29) and PM{2.5} (-0.26) at these sites.
+The negative biases may reflect both underestimation of primary emissions of NO_x and PM and a tendency for air at urban background monitor locations to be more influenced by the primary emissions in the vicinity than simulated by the model which effectively averages all emissions evenly across the $5 \,\mathrm{km} \times 5 \,\mathrm{km}$ grid in which the monitor is located.
+Unless the urban area is very large - greater than a few kilometres in linear dimension - then the air even at a background site in the centre of that urban area is likely to be more influenced by local primary emissions than peripheral (suburban) parts of the urban area included in the model grid average.
+A further contributor to model negative bias for PM are known omissions in the model of some PM components, including particle-bound water and some sources of dust resuspension, as noted in Sect.
+2.1.

-- The positive model bias for O_3 at UB sites is consistent with the explanations given above for the negative model biases for NO_2 (and $PM{2.5}$).
-The dilution of the NO_x emissions in urban areas into the 5 km \times 5 km model grid means that the model underestimates the reactive removal of O_3 by NO in the vicinity of the urban monitor, an effect that cannot be resolved even by the comparatively high resolution of the EMEP4UK-WRF ACTM. - Instances of trends in model-measurement bias with month or day of the week are described in the Results section.
+The positive model bias for O_3 at UB sites is consistent with the explanations given above for the negative model biases for NO_2 (and $PM{2.5}$).
+The dilution of the NO_x emissions in urban areas into the $5 \, \text{km} \times 5 \, \text{km}$ model grid means that the model underestimates the reactive removal of O_3 by NO in the vicinity of the urban monitor, an effect that cannot be resolved even by the comparatively high resolution of the EMEP4UK-WRF ACTM.

+Instances of trends in model-measurement bias with month or day-of-week are described in the Results section.
 The generally good daily temporal correlations discussed already indicate that the model captured the day-to-day changes in air mass movements which are the strongest influences on surface concentrations of pollutants at this temporal resolution.
-The observed seasonal and weekday/weekend variations in bias (and of diurnal variations in bias see Supplementary Information) are therefore strongly suggestive of shortcomings in the monthly and weekday/weekend (and hour-of-day) emissions factors applied in the model to disaggregate the annual total emissions supplied by the emissions inventories.
+The observed seasonal and weekday-weekend variations in bias (and of diurnal variations in bias - see the Supplement) are therefore strongly suggestive of shortcomings in the monthly and weekday-weekend (and hour-of-day) emissions factors applied in the model to disaggregate the annual total emissions supplied by the emissions inventories.